rouskinlab/seismic-rna/src/docs/howto/runwf.rst

 If your file has characters or formatting incompatible with SEISMIC-RNA, then you can fix it using the :doc:`./cleanfa` tool.

-Align input file: Sequencing reads
+Align input file: Read sequences
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Your sequencing reads must be in FASTQ format (see :doc:`../formats/data/fastq` for details on this format).
+Your read sequences must be in FASTQ format (see :doc:`../formats/data/fastq` for details on this format).

-Sequencing reads can be single-end or paired-end
+Reads can be single-end or paired-end
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 You can align FASTQ files of single- and paired-end reads with SEISMIC-RNA.